qfpl/reflex-tutorial/blog/drafts/reflex/basics/introduction.md

 - clear denotational semantics
 - support for continuous time

+The `Event` and `Behavior` types are at the heart of these systems.
+The `Event` values model changes that happen at single points of time, like a user clicking a button or a timeout expiring.
+The `Behavior` values model state that have values at all points of time, like the position of a mouse or whether a user has admin permissions on a site.
+The `Behavior`s are created, changed, and queried by `Event`s, and they have an `Applicative` instance so that we can combine them.

+This leads to a very different way of dealing with state than most people are used to.
+It's very powerful, as we'll soon see.

 The implementations that I prefer usually:

 - have `Event` and `Behavior` types